HR CASE STUDIES FROM OUR CLIENTS

 Please note that whilst these HR case studies with solutions are real situations we have worked through with our clients, we have withheld the names of the companies and individuals.
 This is because ConsultingHQ respects the privacy of our clients at all times.

-The Problem: Employee made threatening remarks to his supervisor after being challenged for incorrect timekeeping.
-The employee had a history of being aggressive and threatening to both management and other employees.
+The employee had a history of being aggressive and threatening to both management and other employees and on this occasion had been challenged for incorrect timekeeping.

 The Employer had not followed the proper process in investigating and determining the appropriate discipline for the employee in any of the previous instances of poor behaviour.
 The company did not have the HR documentation such as policies and procedure to support the discipline process.

-After the incident, the supervisor made a police complaint and was reluctant to supervise the employee.
+The supervisor had made a police complaint and was reluctant to supervise the employee.

 The risk and liability potential: The employer may be unable to dismiss and to do so could result in a significant award in favour of the employee.
 Including the possibility of the employee returning to the workplace.
-The employee remains in the workplace and the environment becomes dysfunctional and difficult to control and manage.
+The alternative is that the employee remains in the workplace and the environment becomes dysfunctional and difficult to control and manage.

 The client’s problem: Management felt morale was low throughout the business and wanted to understand why.

-ConsultingHQ’s solution: Tanya undertook one-to-one interviews with all team members to gain an understanding of their feedback, engagement, satisfaction and areas for improvement.
+ConsultingHQ’s solution: ConsultingHQ undertook one-to-one interviews with all team members to gain an understanding of their feedback, engagement, satisfaction, and internal areas for improvement.

 The client’s problem: One of the key team members left and went to the competition, taking clients and staff with them.